 If you are considering Hawthorns School, please take the time to check our website for information to inform your decision-making.
-We hope to re-start our school tours for parents in December, COVID restrictions permitting.
-These take place once every half term during the Autumn and Spring.
+We hold school tours once every half term during the Autumn and Spring .
 If you know someone who has had a child attend Hawthorns in the past, or who is attending the school at the moment, these are usually the best people to speak to.
 They will have a parent’s perspective and this would help you to decide whether our school is right for your child or not.

 Every child who attends Hawthorns has an Education and Health Care Plan (EHCP).
 On this plan there is a named caseworker from Tameside Local Authority SEND team.
 Admissions to Hawthorns are determined by Tameside Local Authority and not the school.
 The LA have to consider the needs of the child, the type of provision we offer, the number of places we have available, and whether there are alternative settings that may also be suitable to support your child.